theunkn0wn1/theunkn0wn1.github.io/_posts/2020-07-12-compiling-python-sources.markdown

 - This guide assumes you have the rights on the box to install dependencies.
 - Basic development tools such as a text editor, a compiler, and git are previously installed.

-# Step 1: retrive the CPython source
+# Step 1: retrieve the CPython source

 To build CPython from sources, we naturally need to acquire the source code of the interpreter.